How to Apply Criteria for Advanced Filters in Excel

-- Use the built-in AutoFilters – And, starting in Excel 2007 these are really great!
+- Use the built-in AutoFilters – And, starting with Excel 2007 these include “Natural Language Filters!”

 - Use the Advanced Filter Dialog Box and your own Criteria Range – that is what I demonstrate in this lesson.